Deepak-Venkateshvaran/portfolio/_pages/talks.md

 Invited Seminar at the SPIE Meeting <br /> San Diego, USA, August 2023 <br /> Invitation from Prof Oana Jurchescu

-Invited Seminar at the Institute of Solid-State Physics at the University of Latvia <br /> Riga, Latvia, December 2022 <br /> Invitation from Prof Martins Rutkis
+Invited Seminar at the Institute of Solid-State Physics, University of Latvia <br /> Riga, Latvia, December 2022 <br /> Invitation from Prof Martins Rutkis

 Invited Seminar at the University of Namur <br /> Namur, Belgium, December 2022 <br /> Invitation from Prof Yoann Olivier